MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-create-xdf.md

 ---

 # required metadata
-title: "Quickstart tutorial: Import CSV data files into R Server"
+title: "Create an XDF file in R Server"
-description: "How to import CSV files into an XDF file on Microsoft R Server"
+description: "How to import CSV and other files to create an XDF file on Microsoft R Server"
 keywords: ""
 author: "HeidiSteen"
 manager: "jhubbard"